Hyper-Dragon/ChessStats/docs/index.md

   * Error: Unable to write index.html
     * Make sure that index.html is not in use and rerun

+## License

+This is free and unencumbered software released into the public domain.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+For more information, please refer to [unlicense.org](https://unlicense.org).

 ## Saying Thank You

-If you find this useful and want to say thanks [just send me a fun trophy or two or three](https://www.chess.com/member/hyper-dragon) over on chess.com :smiley:
+If you find this useful and want to say thanks [just send me a fun trophy or two or three](https://www.chess.com/member/hyper-dragon) over on chess.com.
+If you find it really useful then consider hitting the donate button at the top of the page.

 ## Example Output (HTML)